ToolsForHumans/zag/doc/source/user/states.rst

   The code contains explicit checks during transitions using the models described below.
-These checks ensure that a transition is valid, if the transition is determined to be invalid the transitioning code will raise a :py:class:`~taskflow.exceptions.InvalidState` exception.
+These checks ensure that a transition is valid, if the transition is determined to be invalid the transitioning code will raise a :py:class:`~zag.exceptions.InvalidState` exception.
 This exception being triggered usually means there is some kind of bug in the code or some type of misuse/state violation is occurring, and should be reported as such.